2018 LEF ANNUAL BREAKFAST

-The Ladue Education Foundation and Alumni Association's Annual Community Breakfast was held at the Hilton Frontenac on Oct.
-6, marking the 11th year of the LEF's work providing academic and enrichment opportunities for Ladue Schools students and connections for Ladue Schools alumni.
+The Ladue Education Foundation & Alumni Association's Annual Community Breakfast was held at Ladue Horton Watkins High School on Sept.
+29, marking the 12th year of the LEF's work providing additional academic and enrichment opportunities for Ladue Schools students and connections for Ladue Schools alumni.

 The event was sold out at 300 attendees, all seated at tables in the newly renovated high school's Multipurpose Room.
 Ladue Schools Superintendent Dr. Donna Jahnke spoke about the accomplishments of the district in the past year, highlighted by the successful high school renovation.
 She credited the success of the project to the continued partnership with the LEF and its capital campaign, a strong Board of Education, and a campaign committee that rallied the community to vote yes on the bond referendum.
 She also praised the staff and teachers of the district, as well as Bond Architects and S. M. Wilson, for creating a terrific campus that serves students and educators alike.
 "Together we've certainly changed the world of our high school students," Dr. Janke said.